Jila Hosseini

-Jila (Zhila) Hosseini (1964–1996), poet, writer, researcher and radio announcer, was born on September 22, 1964, in Saqqez, eastern Kurdistan Rojhalat and was the first woman from Kurdistan to compose modern poems instead of classical poetry.
+Jila (Zhila) Hosseini (1964–1996), poet, writer, researcher and radio announcer, was born on September 22, 1964, in Saqqez, Iran and was the first Kurdish woman to compose modern poems instead of classical poetry.

 Short biography

-Jila was born in Saqqez in Rojhalat.
+Jila was born in Saqqez in Iran.
 She had a supporting family and Sheikh Abdul Qadir, her father's grandfather, was a calligrapher and poet.
 Zhila's father, Sheikh Mehran Hosseini, was a judge of justice and an intellectual.
 She was born into a traditional culture with cumbersome rules and liked to change those old traditions.
 Under the situation that all educational Centers including universities and Schools were closed caused by Iranian Cultural Revolution, She got married at a young age but her tendency towards modernity influenced her private life and she divorced once.

 At the age of 32 while going to visit the great poet of Kurdistan, Sherko Bekas, she died in a car accident.

 After the death of Zhila, Sherko Bekas composed a poem for her: